 You can order a Buffy directly through their website.
 Shipping was fast and arrived in about 5 days.
 You have the option to try before you buy.
 This means they will place a hold on your credit card where the charge is pending.
 If you decide you don’t like it, you can return it and Buffy will not charge the card.
 The other option is that you can pay up front but still have the option to return it for a full refund.
 I chose the latter.
 If you order from Amazon you get Amazons standard 30-day return option which is easy.

 Like many online brands, the unboxing of the product is a fun experience.
 Your comforter will arrive in a box like this.

 Here’s what the inside of the box looks like.

 As you can see you get a free sleep mask that smells like lavender.

 My Buffy Findings

 The Buffy comforter feels like a polyesters comforter.
 It is light and silky smooth.
 The Buffy isn’t too thick either.
 One drawback of polyester is that they trap heat and don’t breathe causing you to sweat.
 However this comforter is 70% lyocell which is a natural material made from the wood pulp of eucalyptus trees.
-The other 30% is a material developed by scientists called 37.5 technology which is volcanic materials that are infused in the yarns to make the comforter more breathable.

 Here’s a picture of the comforter out of the packaging.